 are the same function, with the latter

-This outcome includes atherosclerotic CVD (ASCVD) and heart failure as defined below
+Total cardiovascular disease (CVD), which includes atherosclerotic CVD (ASCVD) and heart failure as defined below

-This outcome includes coronary heart disease (CHD) and stroke as defined below
+ASCVD, which includes coronary heart disease (CHD) and stroke as defined below

 Heart failure (often abbreviated HF, but not herein)

-This outcome includes nonfatal myocardial infarction (MI) and fatal CHD
+CHD, which includes nonfatal myocardial infarction (MI) and fatal CHD

 Stroke